at home: Art in Context

 About the program

 Paul van Somer’s painting A Young Girl is currently undergoing conservation treatment at the Center.
 Orphaned from a set of related sitters and overpainted by past restorers, the portrait had lost both its historical context and the energetic signature paint-handling of its maker.
-Jessica David will present discoveries made during technical examination, ways in which the painting’s history have influenced its present condition, and plans for its future presentation.
+Jessica David presented discoveries made during technical examination, ways in which the painting’s history have influenced its present condition, and plans for its future presentation.

 David received her postgraduate diploma in the conservation of easel paintings from the Hamilton Kerr Institute, Fitzwilliam Museum, University of Cambridge, in 2007.
 She was subsequently a Kress Conservation Fellow at the Frans Hals Museum in the Netherlands until 2008, when she joined Yale.
 Her recent research has focused on the artistic practices, materials, and influence of immigrant painters in Britain.